Geometric interpretation of quantitative instability: Preliminaries

 \subsection{Homomorphisms}

-we will use several types of homomorphisms, Algebraic ones and topological ones.
-The set of continuous homomorphisms will be denoted by $\Hom$.
-The set of $k$-algebraic homomorphisms will be denoted by $\Hom_k$.
+We will use several types of homomorphisms, Algebraic ones and topological ones.
+The set of continuous homomorphisms between topological groups will be denoted by $\Hom$.
+The set of $\ell$-algebraic homomorphisms between $\ell$-algebraic groups will be denoted by $\Hom_\ell$.